|

 and then proceeded to head back to Croatia and strip down to his bikini

 briefs in public.
 Such a hot homophobe!
-He's still on my refrigerator!
+I think I still have the picture!

 Is